 No matter where you go, make sure you're comfortable with the store and the staff.
 Call beforehand and make sure the store or wig salon specializes in cancer patients, offers refitting, can provide a private area for try-ons and has a variety of choices, including hairpieces.
 Also, find out if you can try on the wigs and return them (many state's health regulations prohibit this).

 You can purchase wigs online, but there's no way to tell what you are really buying until it arrives at your door.
-If you do buy a wig over the Web, be sure you can return it for any reason.
+If you do buy a wig via a website, be sure you can return it for any reason.

 CHOOSING A WIG

-A wide range of factors will influence your choice of wigs: human hair or synthetic; short or long; custom- or machine-made; and price (which can range from $40 to over $4,000).
+A wide range of factors will influence your choice of wigs: human hair or synthetic; short or long; custom- or machine-made; and price.

 Synthetic vs. Human Hair